qfish/XAlign/README.md

 TODO:

-- [x] how to customize ur align pattern
+- [x] How to customize your alignment patterns
-- [x] my xcode plugin template
+- [x] My Xcode plugin template
 - [x] etc.